The Blue Water Task Force

 The Citizen Watershed Monitors of Orange County (CWMOC) sponsored by Southern California’s Regional Water Control boards, was formed to grow the citizen water quality monitoring effort of watersheds in Orange County, with a networking approach and with participation from the involved agencies, non-profits, and community based organizations.
 Our chapter is one of the founding members of this coalition of environmental organizations, which include the Bolsa Chica Conservancy, Trout Unlimited, Orange County Coastkeeper, Huntington Beach Wetlands Conservancy, and Golden West College.

 The Blue Water Task Force (BWTF) is the Surfrider Foundation’s water quality monitoring, education and advocacy program.
-It is utilized by our Chapter members to alert citizens and officials in their communities about water quality problems and to work toward solutions.

 Help Spread the News: We are constantly looking for new ways to communicate the valuable information we gain to the public so that they can benefit from the information and stay safe.
 We also strive to communicate our data to politicians, agencies, and localities in the hopes that our data will lead to responsible policy decisions and ultimately, to clean waterways and beaches everywhere.
 Volunteers are needed to help analyze and publish the results of the water quality monitoring, and of their own experiences.